Collision/No-collision results of a solid body with its container in a 3D compressible viscous fluid: Introduction

 Experimentally, the influence of the particle roughness on the collision problem had been studied in \cite{joseph2003collisional} and the influence of boundary conditions at the fluid–solid interfaces had been investigated in \cite{lauga2005}.
 Mathematically, the roughness-induced effect on the collision process in two space dimensions is analyzed in \cite{VaretHillairet2010}.
 They considered a vertical motion of a $C^{1,\alpha}$ rigid body falling over a horizontal flat surface, and proved that collision happens in finite time if and only if $\alpha<1/2$.
 The authors in \cite{VaretHill2012} investigated the relation between the roughness and the drag force in more detail.
 They studied the evolution of a three dimensional rough solid falling towards a rough wall, introducing the roughness by special shapes of the solid's and container's boundary, respectively, or by considering Navier slip conditions.
 The works \cite{Hillairet2007, HillairetTakahashi2009} deal with the free fall of a rigid sphere over a wall with no-slip conditions at the solid's and container's boundary in two and three spatial dimensions, respectively.
-In this setting, no collision between the sphere and the wall happens.
+In this context, the sphere does not collide with the wall.
 The effect of Navier slip boundary conditions was analyzed in \cite{VHW2015}.
 They established that under certain assumptions on the slip coefficients the rigid ball touches the boundary of the domain in finite time.
-In addition, the authors in \cite{NP} showed that collision appears under the prescription of the motion of a given ball in the case of slip boundary conditions.\\
+In addition, the authors in \cite{NP} showed that collision appears under the prescription of the motion of a given ball in the case of slip boundary conditions.

 Let us also mention the paper \cite{STA1}, where the author constructed a collision example of a rigid body with the boundary of the physical 2D domain resulting from the action of a very singular driving force.
-On the other hand, the same author \cite{Staro2004} showed that collisions, if any, must occur with zero relative {\it translational} velocity as soon as the boundaries of the rigid objects are smooth and the gradient of the underlying velocity field is square-integrable - a hypothesis satisfied by any Newtonian fluid flow of finite energy.\\
+On the other hand, the same author \cite{Staro2004} showed that collisions, if any, must occur with zero relative {\it translational} velocity as soon as the boundaries of the rigid objects are smooth and the gradient of the underlying velocity field is square-integrable - a hypothesis satisfied by any Newtonian fluid flow of finite energy.
+The collision of a rigid body with the wall, moving in compressible non-Newtonian fluids or heat-conducting Newtonian fluids, has been discussed in \cite{nevcasova2024collision}.
+The impact of fluid compressibility on the contact problem has been examined in \cite{kytomaa1992collision, sundararajakumar1996non}.

 Concerning non-Newtonian incompressible fluids, the existence of global-in-time solutions of the motion of several rigid bodies was proven in \cite{FHN}, where, in accordance with \cite{Staro2004}, collisions of two or more rigid objects do not appear in finite time unless they were present initially.